Pork and Beans (song)

 "Pork and Beans" is a song by the American alternative rock band Weezer, released on the group's 2008 self-titled album Weezer, also known as the Red Album.
 It was released to radio on April 22, 2008 and released in digital form on April 24.
 The track debuted at number 19 on Billboard's Modern Rock chart, and spent eleven weeks at number one.
 The song charted in many countries such as Canada, Ireland, the United Kingdom, and the United States.

-A music video of the song, which incorporated many YouTube celebrities and memes with the band, was premiered on YouTube and was one of the most popular videos in the weeks following its release.
+A music video of the song, which incorporated many YouTube celebrities and memes with the band, premiered on YouTube and was one of the most popular videos in the weeks following its release.
 The video won a Grammy Award for Best Music Video at the 51st Annual Grammy Awards.

 Writing and inspiration

 Rivers Cuomo, lead singer and guitarist for Weezer, wrote the song in reaction to a meeting with Geffen executives, who told the band members that they needed to record more commercial material.